![]() |

 Oxygen is present in far less concentration in water than in air, so aquatic animals must work harder to extract the oxygen required for metabolic functions from water than land animals must work to extract the same amount of oxygen from air.
 However, not all the advantages are with the land animals, which must struggle to maintain adequate water internally against their dryer environment.

-Both the text and the companion website activities section have questions that ask you to think about different situations the way a scientist would.
+The text includes a number of questions that ask you to think about different situations the way a scientist would.
 They may ask you how you would create an experiment to test for or gather information about a given area.
 Often they present the results of a particular research project or experiment, and ask you to analyze the results.
-While you don't usually need to "do math" calculations to come up with the answer, you sometimes need to "think mathematically", looking at a set of numbers for trends or similar patterns.
+While you may not actually need to "do math" calculations to come up with the answer, you sometimes need to "think mathematicallly", looking at a set of numbers for trends or similar patterns.
 Don't panic on these!
 Spend the time to visualize the information.
 Draw a chart of the numbers, if you think it will help you see trends.
 And always, ask questions in class if you don't understand the point of the question or its answer.

 Chat sessions are 90 minutes.
 Plan accordingly, and take a break just before class starts.
 Do some stretching, go to the bathroom, eat or get your drinks before you enter the classroom.
 Be sure to try to connect to your ISP and check mail 10 minutes before class if possible, in case any late notices have been sent by the teacher.
 Give yourself the extra time.
 High traffic on your ISP or the school server can slow you down and force you to miss the first 5 to 10 minutes of class.

-If you have not already done so, post your assigned questions and answers to the class forum before the start of class.
+If you have not already done so, post any pre-chat preparation materials, including essays and individually-assigned problems, to the Moodle before chat.

-Bring your text, notes, study guide, and paper and pencil to class.
+Bring your textbook, notes, homework calculations, calculator, and paper and pencil to class.
 If you are comfortable using a desktop calculator and taking notes in a text utility like Notepad (available as different applications on both Windows and Macintosh), you can use those.
+You may also find a dictation program like Dragon helps reduce typing, either into chat or taking notes.
 Take notes during class.
-If you are logging, you do not need to document things the teacher or other students say, but it is useful to note your own questions and observations as they occur, so that you can study them later.
+Since Scholars Online logs the chat sessions, you do not need to document things the teacher or other students say, but it is useful to note your own questions and observations as they occur, so that you can study them later.

 Take part in the discussion.
 Ask questions as they occur to you (or note them and ask them at the end of class).

-Print the log out.
-As soon as possible after class, review the log and make notes on it about any points that bother you.
+After chat, log into the chat window again, hit the button for past chat logs, and print the log out.
+As soon as possible after class, review the log and make notes on it about any points that bother you, and be sure to ask about these in our next session.
 Mark important points for review later.
-Save the log to review before the semester examinations.
+Consult your notes or the Scholars Online copy of the log to review before the next session and before semester examinations

 Start your review two weeks prior to the scheduled examination.